lhl/strix-halo-testing/llama-cpp-fix-wmma/IMPLEMENTATION-native-rocm.md

   - D/shape matches supported configs.
 - Prefill: prefer native WMMA/MFMA.
 Decode: keep TILE/VEC unless native wins for large S; always safe‑fallback to TILE.
 - If a native config is missing, fall back to TILE; if TILE config is missing, fall back to VEC (guard already present).
+- Insert the ROCm-native dispatch ahead of the legacy Volta WMMA selection in `fattn.cu` so CUDA maintains its existing behaviour.
+- Drive kernel selection from a HIP capability descriptor (wave size, LDS cap, MFMA/WMMA availability) instead of borrowing CUDA macros such as `turing_mma_available`.

 ## Coverage Matrix and Fallbacks